-Those students who wish to be licensed to teach in Secondary School (7-12) must complete the following requirements.
-Through the Secondary Education concentration, the College assists students in qualifying majors who wish to teach at the secondary school level.
+Through the Secondary Education concentration, the College prepares students in qualifying majors who wish to teach at the secondary school level.
 The curriculum offered adds professional training and classroom experience to a solid education in the liberal arts.
-The program currently prepares students to gain teaching licensure in the following subject areas - English, math, Spanish, social studies, art, and music (vocal).
-Students wishing to concentrate in Secondary Education must be formally admitted by the Liberal Arts Teacher
+The program prepares students to gain teaching licensure in the following subject areas - English, Math, and Social Studies.
+Students wishing to concentrate in Secondary Education must submit to a criminal records check prior to practicum placement in the junior year and must be formally admitted by the Liberal Arts Teacher Education Committee prior to enrolling in the senior internship.
+Candidates must earn passing scores on the state-approved content assessment prior to completing the program and on the state-approved pedagogical assessment prior to recommendation for licensure.

-Education Committee.